Liver Flush Tea™

 In addition, both test-tube and animal studies have found that cinnamon functions as a carminative, and as such can help ease flatulence and bloating.
 It can also ease mild abdominal discomfort caused by excess gas.

-Famous for its expectorant action, cardamom seed is also used to address various types of cough, conditions involving respiratory allergies, phlegmatic conditions and sore throats.
-Cardamom is also used to control various digestive problems like excessive thirst, nausea, vomiting, indigestion, and flatulence.
+Famous for its expectorant action, cardamon seed is also used to address various types of cough, conditions involving respiratory allergies, phlegmatic conditions and sore throats.
+Cardamon is also used to control various digestive problems like excessive thirst, nausea, vomiting, indigestion, and flatulence.

-Licorice root stimulates the production of digestive fluids and bile, soothes ulcers, helps reduce intestinal inflammation, and supports the healthy function of the kidneys, liver and bladder.
+Licorice Root stimulates the production of digestive fluids and bile, soothes ulcers, helps reduce intestinal inflammation, and supports the healthy function of the kidneys, liver and bladder—allowing one to experience a soothing, healing effect while undergoing natural colon cleansing.
 Its action in soothing ulcers is unique.
-Rather than inhibit the release of acid, licorice stimulates the normal defense mechanisms that ward off ulcer formation.
-Specifically, licorice improves both the quality and quantity of the protective substances that line the intestinal tract; increases the life span of the intestinal cell; and improves blood supply to the intestinal lining.
+Rather than inhibit the release of acid, licorice root stimulates the normal defense mechanisms that ward off ulcer formation.
+Specifically, licorice root improves both the quality and quantity of the protective substances that line the intestinal tract; increases the life span of the intestinal cell; and improves blood supply to the intestinal lining.

 Licorice Root has been shown to lessen symptoms of chronic fatigue syndrome and fibromyalgia.
 By enhancing cortisol activity, glycyrrhizin helps to increase energy, ease stress, and reduce the symptoms of ailments sensitive to cortisol levels, such as chronic fatigue syndrome and fibromyalgia.
 In the 1800s, licorice extract was a common remedy for a type of persistent fatigue known as neurasthenia, the condition now known as chronic fatigue syndrome.

-The phytoestrogens in licorice root have a mild estrogenic effect, making the herb potentially useful in easing certain symptoms of PMS (premenstrual syndrome), such as irritability, bloating, and breast tenderness.
-Although the glycyrrhizin in licorice actually inhibits the effect of the body's own estrogens, the mild estrogenic effect produced by licorice's phytoestrogens manages to override this inhibiting action.
+The phytoestrogens in Licorice Root have a mild estrogenic effect, making the herb potentially useful in easing certain symptoms of PMS (premenstrual syndrome), such as irritability, bloating, and breast tenderness.
+Although the glycyrrhizin in Licorice Root actually inhibits the effect of the body's own estrogens, the mild estrogenic effect produced by licorice's phytoestrogens manages to override this inhibiting action.
 In addition, the phytoestrogens in licorice root may help to minimize menopausal symptoms by compensating somewhat for the natural decline in a woman's estrogen levels following menopause.

 Fennel is a carminative herb that helps reduce colic, gas, indigestion, digestive disorders, assimilation, nausea, and flatulence.
 It also can help break up kidney stones and uric acid in the tissues and is therefore used in dealing with gout.